 Manager of Resettlement and Housing

 Fran’s role is to support quality improvement initiatives including the development of metrics to strengthen programs and service delivery, with a specific focus on the early stages of the resettlement process.
-She oversees front line operations at our temporary accomodation site, and informs advocacy directions around housing.
+She oversees front line operations at our temporary residence site, and informs advocacy directions around housing.

 Manager of Fundraising and Donor Relations